stoeps13/connections-doc/source/admin/admin/t_admin_settings_UI.md

     |Site description \(for Blogs Homepage and feed\)|Enter a description that describes the purpose of the Blogs site.|<blank\>|
     |Handle of blog to serve as Blogs Homepage|The handle is a short name used in the URL for the Blogs site.
 The Homepage Blog is created automatically when Blogs is installed.
 The theme for this blog is Blogs Homepage Theme.
 You can customize the look of this theme from the Blogs Homepage Theme page.|homepage|
     |Enable active content filtering|When enabled, unsafe HTML is removed from Blog posts.
 Active content filtering does not scan attached files.
 Be sure to scan files before uploading.
 Disabling introduces vulnerability to malicious cross-site scripting \(XSS\) attacks.|Enabled|
     |Automatic save when editing \(minutes\)|This option is to allow automatically save unsaved entries to prevent data loss.
-For new entries and draft entries, Blogs will save the current content in the editor every \# minutes according to this setting. **Note:** Make sure the autosave interval is less than the interval set for user session timeout or you will get an error notification that autosave failed.
+For new entries and draft entries, Blogs will save the current content in the editor every \# minutes according to this setting. !!! note
+    Make sure the autosave interval is less than the interval set for user session timeout or you will get an error notification that autosave failed.

 |15|
     |Number of entries to display in Blogs Homepage|This setting controls the maximum number of public blog entries that will be listed on the Blogs Homepage.|25|